Chin Augmentation: Bring Balance to Facial Features

 But why go through a surgery?
 Surely, there are other noninvasive ways to treat these problems, no?
 Many people question the efficacy of a chin augmentation surgery because the sound of an implant in your face seems scary and unbelievable.
 However, chin implants are a long lasting and close to permanent treatment for any type of irregularity with an individual’s chin compared to other touch up surgeries that are temporary.

 Therefore, while these concerns are valid, chin augmentation is a highly professional and intricate process performed according to strict guidelines.
-During your first visit to Southwest, Dr. Agullo and Dr. Palladino- the two Mayo Clinic trained surgeons at the Practice- will give you a detailed summary of the Chin Augmentation Process so that you know what to expect.
+During your first visit to Southwest, Dr. Agullo – a Mayo Clinic-trained surgeon at the Southwest Plastic Surgery – will give you a detailed summary of the Chin Augmentation Process so that you know what to expect.

 Some combination treatments include: